 Durga Puja is popular in Assam and Tripura (in North East India), and Odisha as well.
 Head to Bhubaneshwar and Cuttack in Odisha to see Durga idols decorated with intricate silver and gold filigree work, which is a local specialty.
 It's absolutely spectacular and totally worth getting off the beaten track for!

 What Rituals Are Performed?

 After the idols of Goddess Durga have been installed, a ritual is performed to invoke her holy presence into them on Saptami.
 This ritual is called Pran Pratisthan.
-It involves a small banana plant called a Kola Bou (banana bride), which is bathed in a nearby river, dressed in a sari, and used to transport the Goddess's energy.
-In 2019, this will take place on October 5.
+It involves a small banana plant called a Kola Bou (banana bride), which is bathed in a nearby river, dressed in a sari, and used to transport the goddess's energy.
+In 2021, it takes place on October 12.

 After the evening aarti ritual on Ashami, it's custom for the devotional Dhunuchi folk dance to be performed in front of the Goddess to please her.
 This is done, to the rhythmic beating of drums, holding an earthen pot filled with burning coconut husk and camphor.

 Worship is concluded on Navami with a maha aarti (great fire ritual), which marks the end of the important rituals and prayers.